WordPress Plugin

 |---|---|

-| API Key | TransX402 API key (ipk_sandbox_... or ipk_live_...) |
+| API Key | TransX402 API key (ipk_sandbox_... or ipk_live_...) — stored server-side only |

 | Default Price (IDR) | Default price for paywalled content (e.g., 5000) |

-| Preview Length | First paragraph / First 200 words / Custom excerpt |
+| Preview Length | First paragraph / First N words / Post excerpt |

 | Paywall Style | Overlay / Inline / Blur |